Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Discussion

-In general the deviations of the fits are higher in WM compared to GM due to three times lower signal and additionally longer arterial transit time resulting in a lower SNR.
+In general, the deviations of the fits are higher in WM compared to GM due to three times lower signal and additionally longer arterial transit time resulting in a lower SNR.
 For high SNR regimes (4 averages as well as in GM) the performance of the methods is close to each other.
-However, the smallest deviations are achieved with the proposed method.
+However, the smallest deviations are achieved with the proposed method\responseRone{R1.C4}{, even though we could not show statistical significance}.
 The advantage of posing a joint regularization becomes especially clear in low SNR areas such as WM and in the ATT maps.
-Leveraging all available spatial information drastically improves noise suppression and outlier elimination even if a very limited amount of data is used, as in figure~\ref{fig:fig6} and ~\ref{fig:fig7}.
-This leads to a clear delineation of GM and WM compared to the reference methods.
-Fits of CBF and ATT in the stroke patient reveal similar information in regions of the stroke for BASIL and the proposed method but a loss of information in ATT using NLLS.
-In addition, TGV$^2$ regularization is able to preserve sharp edges in the CBF maps which are lost in the BASIL fit.
-However, this improvement in fitting stability comes at the cost of a slight underestimation of high values in CBF and ATT due to the nature of the TGV$^2$ regularization~\citep{Brinkmann2017, Deledalle2017a}.
-Nevertheless the deviations are small and within physiologically inter subject variation \citep{Henriksen2012, Heijtel2014}.
+Leveraging all available spatial information drastically improves noise suppression and outlier elimination even if a very limited amount of data is used, \responseRone{R1.C4}{as in stroke patients in figure~\ref{fig:fig8} and ~\ref{fig:fig9}}.
+This leads to a clear delineation of GM and WM compared to the reference methods. \responseRone{R1.C4}{

+Compared to NLLS, CBF and ATT maps of the proposed method show a reduction in noise and outliers in all stroke patients (figure~\ref{fig:fig8}).
+As highlighted by arrows, the proposed method is able to recover fine details which are lost in the other regularized approaches but visible in NLLS.
+This loss of details may hamper detection, or even lead to a complete removal of structures in areas affected by the stroke.
+While all regularized approaches can reduce noise in CBF and ATT, the proposed method recover such fine structures best, as highlighted by arrows in figure~\ref{fig:fig9}.
+These differences are most severe in the patient in the third line, leading to a complete miss of certain structures close to the affected area.}